No Hydrogen, No Permit: Korea’s Climate EIA Is Rewriting the Rules for LNG

 No Global Precedent

-No major jurisdiction requires developers to name hydrogen suppliers, specify volumes, and commit delivery timelines as a condition of environmental permit approval, as far as publicly available regulatory frameworks show.
+I have not found another major jurisdiction that asks developers, at the environmental-permit stage, to identify hydrogen suppliers, volumes, and delivery timing in this level of detail in publicly available regulatory frameworks.
 The UK comes closest: its decarbonisation readiness framework, effective February 2026, requires new plants to demonstrate hydrogen fuel access — but this is self-certified, not independently verified.
 Japan’s EIA process asks for supply-chain-wide GHG assessments and decarbonization roadmaps, but concrete procurement dossiers are required only at the GX subsidy stage, not the environmental permit stage.
-The reason Korea is out ahead is structural: no other OECD country has committed to both phasing out coal and cutting power-sector emissions by up to 75% within a decade.
+Why Korea is further ahead comes down to structure: it is phasing out coal and cutting power-sector emissions by up to 75% within a decade.
 That combination funnels all decarbonization pressure onto LNG — and from there, onto hydrogen.

 Where the Projects Are